aogburn/yass/README.md

- -a, --accessLog         recursively look for and summarize access logs -d, --download          download files for a specified case number via casegrab -e, --heapDump          recursively look for hprof/bin heap dump files and launch MAT if specified against the largest -g, --gcLog             recursively look for and summarize GC logs via a specified garbagecat -k, --krashPad          recursively look for hs_err_pid files and summarize via krashpad -s, --serverLog         recursively look for and sumarize server logs via a specified yala.sh -t, --threadDump        recursively look for and summarize thread dumps via a specified yatda.sh -u, --updateMode        the update mode to use, one of [${VALID_UPDATE_MODES[*]}], default: force
+ -a, --accessLog         recursively look for and summarize access logs -d, --download          download files for a specified case number via casegrab -e, --heapDump          recursively look for hprof/bin heap dump files and launch MAT if specified against the largest -f, --file              name of a file/uuid to download via casegrab.
+This bypasses the max file size setting.
+ -g, --gcLog             recursively look for and summarize GC logs via a specified garbagecat -k, --krashPad          recursively look for hs_err_pid files and summarize via krashpad -n, --number            download x number of the most recent files via casegrab -s, --serverLog         recursively look for and sumarize server logs via a specified yala.sh -t, --threadDump        recursively look for and summarize thread dumps via a specified yatda.sh -u, --updateMode        the update mode to use, one of [${VALID_UPDATE_MODES[*]}], default: force